jsware/shlog/README.md

 The ShLog framework provides a set of logging functions for shell scripts.
 Additionally a `shlog` wrapper script is available to capture existing script output into rotating log files without modification.

-The logging functions (e.g. ShlogInfo, ShlogWarning, ShlogError) output messages to standard output/error and log these same messages to a rotating set of log files.
-Shlog functions for more detailed logging (ShlogConfig, ShlogDebug, ShlogFine, ShlogFiner and ShlogFinest) are also available.
+The logging functions (e.g. ShLogInfo, ShLogWarning, ShLogError) output messages to standard output/error and log these same messages to a rotating set of log files.
+ShLog* functions for more detailed logging (ShLogConfig, ShLogDebug, ShLogFine, ShLogFiner and ShLogFinest) are also available.

 Include the functions into a script using the source command: